T'gana gangrape case: Cops to appeal to JJB to try 5 juveniles as adults | Law-Order

 - India

-The city police is mulling filing a petition with the Juvenile Justice Board seeking to treat the five CCLs (child in conflict with law) as adults during the trial in the gang-rape case, to ensure that they get the maximum punishment.
+The city police is mulling filing a petition with the Juvenile Justice Board seeking to treat the five CCLs (child in conflict with law) as adults during the trial in the gang-rape case, to ensure that the accused get the maximum punishment.

-Six people including five juveniles have been apprehended in connection with the case.
-Five of them were involved in the sexual assault of the 17-year-old girl on May 28.
-One juvenile was purportedly seen in videos misbehaving with her, but was not involved in the rape, police said.
+Six people, including five juveniles have been apprehended in connection with the sexual assault of the 17-year-old girl on May 28.
+One juvenile was purportedly seen in videos misbehaving with the victim, but was not involved in the offence, police said.

 Hyderabad Police Commissioner C V Anand told PTI that they are considering filing a plea before the board to treat the five as adults to ensure that they receive maximum punishment.

-Anand had already said stringent sections of law have been invoked against those involved in the heinous crime and the punishment under the sections could be imprisonment for life till death or even death penalty.
+He had already said that stringent sections of law have been invoked against those involved in the heinous crime and the punishment under the sections could be imprisonment for life till death or even death penalty.

 The case is now under investigation and once the charge sheet is filed, a requisition will be made to the Juvenile Justice Board (JJB) to make a recommendation that the five CCLs be tried as adults, police sources said adding ''otherwise as juveniles they get only 3 years jail term''.